 St. James Chapel was funded initially by a bequest of $10,000 from James Howe, a banker and lawyer like his half-brother.
 He also funded the construction of Howe Hall, the western leg of the u-shaped “Quadrangle” which actually had only 3 sides, east, north, and west.
 James Howe was also a devout anglo-catholic, gifted with musical ability which he applied to the study and performance of anglo-catholic service music.
 The history of St. Mark’s Parish says he kept the key to the parish organ console on his person at all times.

 Dr. McKenzie’s hand-picked successor was the Rev. Charles Herbert Young, who was also a devout anglo-catholic and successful administrator.
-The Gymnasium and Power Plant were built during his tenure.
+White Hall (Lower School, grades 5-8), the Gymnasium, and the Power Plant were constructed during his tenure.
+The former Lower School building was remodeled into the Administration Building.
 His two daughters were also important to Howe’s history: Katharine married Burrett B. Bouton, who was superintendent from 1934 to his passing in 1963.
 Their oldest son, Larry, was a Trustee for many years.
 Fr.
 Young’s daughter Elizabeth married Howard Downs, long-time history teacher in the Upper School and Principal of the Lower School.

 The first Howe uniform buttons just said “Howe” over a bas-relief of the Indiana State Seal.